 "Five of them we ended up issuing municipal citations on, and usually that's when we get readings that are quite high," Meves says.
 "To me, it's just... these are all preventable."

-A woman is facing a felony mistreatment charge after a dog was left in a vehicle outside Lambeau Field for three hours.
+after a dog was left in a vehicle outside Lambeau Field for three hours.
 The dog died.

 Meves say officers responded to two reports of dogs chained to trees without water.
 One of those cases happened Thursday morning.

 Meves is pleading with owners to leave their dogs at home during hot and humid days.

 "A lot of times, people are like, 'I'm just going to run into the store.'
 But then what if there's a medical issue that happens?
 That person has a seizure or let's say the vehicle fails and the air conditioning turns off and there's no way that animal can alert that person that they're stuck inside a vehicle, cooking to death, essentially," says Meves.